Sino-Pakistan Agreement: Modification of Treaty

 Article six states that pending the final settlement of the Kashmir dispute between India and Pakistan, a fresh treaty will be drawn up.

 Relation to the claim by the Republic of China

-The Republic of China now based in and commonly known as Taiwan does not recognize any Chinese territorial changes based on any border agreements signed by the People's Republic of China with any other countries, including this one, in accordance to the Constitution of the Republic of China and its Additional Articles.
-However, due to the political status of Taiwan, Pakistan and the PRC do not recognize the legitimacy of the ROC in Taiwan.
+The Republic of China now based in and commonly known as Taiwan does not recognise any Chinese territorial changes based on any border agreements signed by the People's Republic of China with any other countries, including this one, in accordance to the Constitution of the Republic of China and its Additional Articles.
+However, due to the political status of Taiwan, Pakistan and the PRC do not recognise the legitimacy of the ROC in Taiwan.